Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- In 19 games this season, Texas and its opponents have gone over 140.5 combined points.
+- Texas and its opponents have gone over 139.5 combined points in 19 of 33 games this season.

-- Texas has an average point total of 145.1 in its contests this year, 4.6 more points than this game's over/under.
+- Texas has an average point total of 145.1 in its matchups this year, 5.6 more points than this game's over/under.

-- So far this season, the Longhorns have put together a 17-16-0 record against the spread.

-- Texas has entered the game as favorites 22 times this season and won 19, or 86.4%, of those games.

 Texas vs. Penn State Over/Under Stats